What is Digital Asset Management (DAM)?

-A digital asset is any digital file that you would usually share across your company and external associates to support its operations.
-Think images, audio and video files, presentations, product information sheets, charts, or any other branded piece of digital content.
+A digital asset is any digital file you would usually share with your company and/or external associates to support its operations.
+Think images, logos, audio and video files, presentations, product information sheets, charts, or any other branded piece of digital content.

 Images are the most frequently used type of visual content for marketing campaigns (80%) followed by video (63%).
 (Source)

-These assets will usually be used by a variety of teams in their day-to-day, have numerous iterations, require approvals, or have specific usage rights.
-As your company grows, the number of your digital assets will also grow and at one point, it will become all but impossible to coordinate internally, ensure everyone finds everything, uses the right version, etc.
+These assets will usually be used by various teams in their day-to-day activities, have numerous iterations, require approvals, or have specific usage rights.
+As your company grows, the number of your digital assets will also grow.
+At one point, it will become impossible to coordinate internally, ensure everyone finds everything, uses the right version, etc.

 Ta-daa, this problem is solved by using a digital asset management system.

-DAM systems are designed to unify your digital content, freeing up your employees’ valuable time while at the same time ensuring your company provides a better brand consistency across departments.
-Finally, all collaboration takes place in the system ensuring no important info gets buried in different communication channels.
+DAM systems are designed to unify your digital content, freeing up your employees’ valuable time while at the same time ensuring your company provides better brand consistency across departments.
+Finally, all collaboration occurs in the system, ensuring no important info gets buried in different communication channels.

 In a nutshell, digital asset management seriously improves operations across your company.

-To start with, it is the perfect solution for centralized asset organization, in the customized way that you think best.
+To start with, it is the perfect solution for centralized asset organization in the customized way you think is best.
 Because it’s all available on one unified platform, you won’t be wasting any storage space on duplicates and risk someone using an outdated asset.